AlexanderMacL/OSCILOS_brass_paper/paper.md

 # Summary

- The sound, or timbre, of musical instruments is determined by the distribution of their modal frequencies, or harmonics.
+ The sound, or timbre, of musical instruments is governed by the distribution of their modal frequencies.
 In brass instruments like the trumpet, french horn and trombone, the geometry of the internal bore is the principal factor determining the modal frequencies.
 Harmonic analysis of brass instruments is necessary to assist bore shape optimisation by instrument makers, and to enable research into lip dynamics, the origins of 'brassiness', and other prevailing questions in brass wind acoustics.
-OSCILOS_brass provides an easy-to-use platform for determining the resonant modes of a given instrument geometry, be it trombone or drainpipe.
+OSCILOS_brass provides an easy-to-use platform for determining the modal frequencies of a given instrument geometry, be it trombone or drainpipe.

 # Statement of need